“In New York I pretty much live in diners – I order French Fries, Diet Coke floats and lots of coffee.”

 44 Little W 12th St, East Village

 Wedged right underneath the southern end of the High Line, this diner looks pretty ugly from the outside but take a peek outside and you will see how authentic and neat it actually is.
-Admittedly I did not have a chance to eat here but aim to do so next time I am in the Big Apple.
+Admittedly I did not have a chance to eat here in 2016 but stopped for a lemonade in 2018 and finally brunch in 2019.
+The food was sadly disappointing and quite bland, but the venue still makes for an interesting stop in a great part of the city.

 Download this list of diners in pdf format